-The region in the south-eastern part of Lower Austria, offers a wide range of activities and is an all-year travel destination.
-Nonetheless, we love travelling in the region early springtime.
+The Mostviertel region in the south-eastern part of Lower Austria, offers a wide range of activities and is an all-year travel destination.
+Notwithstanding, I especially love travelling in the region early springtime.
 Mostviertel is a great place to hike, but if you are visiting only for a few days I recommend driving.

 Pear tree blossom

 The pear trees usually blossom from mid- April to the beginning of May.
 It’s a fantastic sight, when the trees sprinkle the freshly green pastures with bright white and pink flowers.
 The Mostviertel benefits from both Atlantic and Pannonian climatic influences.
-Thus, fruit, grapes and vegetables thrive in this mild and sunny climate.
+Consequently, fruit, grapes and vegetables thrive in this mild and sunny climate.
 The name Mostviertel is derived from the traditional production of Perry (Most) in the region, which is just as complex as winemaking.
 Don’t forget to pick a bottle or two of the pear wine.

 Scenic Mostviertel routes

-In order to cover as much of the region we could in a few days we chose to drive along the so-called Panoramahöhenweg (Panorama High Road).
+In order to cover as much of the region as I could in a few days, I chose to drive along the so-called Panoramahöhenweg (Panorama High Road).
 This is actually more than simply a road and more of a network of different scenic routes.
 The roads take you around the most beautiful and interesting parts of the Mostviertel region.
 The network of small roads that connect all the farms and villages in the region, are all paved and in very good condition.
-There are ample opportunities to stop along the routes, for either photos or a picnic.
+There are ample opportunities to stop along the routes, for photos and a picnic.

 << Click on the images to enlarge >>